 - Community service / volunteer experience

-- Long term commmitment to a cause
+- Long term commitment to a cause

 - Focus on helping people and creating positive change